Pengrey/junctrap/README.md

 # junctrap
-Tool aimed at fooling windows for cookie retrieval
+Tool aimed at fooling Chrome for cookies retrieval